Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 #### Running eFormidling locally

-1. Open a terminal and nacigate to `efm-mocks` (Command prompt eller bash is reccomended, PowerShell will not work.)
+1. Open a terminal and navigate to `efm-mocks` (Command prompt eller bash is reccomended, PowerShell will not work.)
 2. Run `docker-compose up -d`
 3. Navigate to the folder where the integration point file exists.
 4. Run the command `java -Xmx2g -Dspring.profiles.active=mock -jar integrasjonspunkt-2.2.6.jar`